 Nearby places to visit

-Bhavnagar: The temple town had located at a distance of 51 km from Palitana, and there are places you can visit with your family – Victoria Park, Khodia Mandir, Nishkalank Mahadev Temple etc.
+Bhavnagar: The temple town is located at a distance of 51 km from Palitana, and there are places you can visit with your family – Victoria Park, Khodia Mandir, Nishkalank Mahadev Temple etc.

-Vallabhipur: This tourist attraction had located north of Palitana, once the capital of Palitana.
+Vallabhipur: This tourist attraction was located north of Palitana, once the capital of Palitana.
 You can see the ruins and the museum here, which is very informative.

 Lothal: Connected with a network of good roads, it is the site of a prehistoric Indus Valley Civilization.